 The Strengthening Environmental Women Defenders Programme aims at strengthening grassroots women’s groups that struggle for their rights from a gender and socio-environmental justice perspective.
 We support groups led by women in the defence of water, lands, their rights and the rights of their communities and families.
 We weave together different strategies with indigenous, rural and urban women against environmental violence, which affects these women in a particular way.

-- “Women Environmental Defenders Organised in their Fight for the Preservation of the Environment.”
+- “Women Environmental Defenders Organised in their Fight for the Preservation of the Environment”.

 Women Environmental Defenders Organised in their Fight for the Preservation of the Environment

-This programme, coordinated by the FMS as lead applicant together with Fundación Plurales (Argentina), aims at strengthening women environmental defender’s groups from Argentina in their fight to implement strategies for the advocacy, mitigation and adaptation to climate change.
+This programme, coordinated by the FMS as lead applicant together with Fundación Plurales (Argentina), aims at strengthening women environmental defender’s groups from in their fight to implement strategies for the advocacy, mitigation and adaptation to climate change.

 Global Alliance for Green and Gender Action (GAGGA)

-In 2016, the FMS joined up with Global Alliance for Green and Gender Action (GAGGA), an initiative that provides flexible financial support to women’s rights and environmental justice grass roots groups and social movements around the world, so as for them to get stronger and develop joint actions for awareness raising and incidence that help bring about social structural changes.
+In 2016, the FMS joined up with Global Alliance for Green and Gender Action (GAGGA), an initiative that provides support to women’s rights and environmental justice grass roots groups and social movements around the world, so as for them to get stronger and develop joint actions for awareness raising and incidence that help bring about social structural changes.

 GAGGA is an initiative led by Fondo Centroamericano de Mujeres (FCAM by its initials in Spanish) (Central American Women Fund), with Both ENDS and Mama Cash as partner organisations, and with World Resource Institute as strategic partner.
+At the beginning of its implementation in 2016, it was supported by the Ministry of Foreign Affairs of the Netherlands.

 Strengthening Environmental Women Defenders of the American Chaco (2014 - 2017)